Freezing Sushi to Perfection

 Prior To Freezing: Sushi

 Prior to freezing the sushi, we made it our priority to ensure that we tested the best quality sushi we had at our disposal.
-This was to make sure that the results derived were as consistent as possible with analytical data observed beforehand.
+This was to make sure that the results derived from the freezing sushi test were as consistent as possible with analytical data observed beforehand.

-Prior to freezing, the texture, consistency, taste and weight of the sushi were noted and taken into consideration so as to allow comparison upon freezing and defrosting.
+Prior to freezing, the texture, consistency, taste and weight of the sushi were noted and taken into consideration so as to allow comparison upon freezing and defrosting the sushi.

-Please note the texture, quality and sheen of the sushi prior to freezing as it will be necessary to compare the two when defrosted.
+Please note the texture, quality and sheen of the sushi prior to freezing as it will be necessary to compare the two when the frozen sushi has been defrosted.

 Starting the Freezing Process

-Once all the relevant data has been collected, we can now move onto flash freezing the sushi.
+Once all the relevant data has been collected, we can now move onto the process of flash freezing sushi.

 For today’s test, we will be making use of our specialized ACVCS 3D Freezers.